 I live and work in Jersey.
 Can my employer offer me this ISP, so I can access my savings before the age of 50 or on a trigger event?
 If they can’t be offered to local residents why are they a good thing for the Island?

-Are these new ISPs being offered to residents in the Gulf region only?
+Are ISPs available to residents in the Gulf region only?

 Does a multi-national company have to have a minimum number of employees before they can set up an ISP?